CaretJuice/adv-dbt-ga4/README.md

 It's not intended to be usable on its own.
 If you are looking for free dbt and dbt-GA4 training, check out the [dbt-GA4 Setup course](https://caretjuice.com/courses/intro-to-dbt-ga4-on-demand/).

-## Implementation 03 End
+## Implementation 04 End

-This branch, `imp-03-end`, takes you to the end of the third lesson of Advanced dbt-GA4 Implementation.
-This should be the same as `imp-03-expand-end`.
+This branch, `imp-04-end`, takes you to the end of the fourth lesson of Advanced dbt-GA4 Implementation.
+In the fourth lesson, we focused on working with Git and did not make any code changes.
+As a result, this should be the same as `imp-03-end`.

 ## Course, Lesson, Section Branching Structure